Information and Resources for Our New Patients

 We Look Forward to Meeting You!

 Whatever procedures we administer, we'll also be bonding with your pet so he will feel as comfortable visiting us as possible for many years to come.
-We hope that your first visit us will also give you confidence in our skilled team as your pet's primary care provider for life.
+We hope that your first visit with us will also give you confidence in our skilled team as your pet's primary care provider for life.
 If you're ready to make that first appointment, use our online appointment scheduler or call (859) 245-7387 today.
 See you soon!